metio/terraform-provider-k8s/docs/data-sources/resources_teleport_dev_teleport_role_v6_manifest.md

 - `cert_format` (String) CertificateFormat defines the format of the user certificate to allow compatibility with older versions of OpenSSH.
 - `client_idle_timeout` (String) ClientIdleTimeout sets disconnect clients on idle timeout behavior, if set to 0 means do not disconnect, otherwise is set to the idle duration.
 - `create_db_user` (Boolean) CreateDatabaseUser enabled automatic database user creation.
+- `create_db_user_mode` (String) CreateDatabaseUserMode allows users to be automatically created on a database when not set to off.
 - `create_desktop_user` (Boolean) CreateDesktopUser allows users to be automatically created on a Windows desktop
 - `create_host_user` (Boolean) CreateHostUser allows users to be automatically created on a host
-- `create_host_user_mode` (Number) CreateHostUserMode allows users to be automatically created on a host when not set to off
+- `create_host_user_mode` (String) CreateHostUserMode allows users to be automatically created on a host when not set to off
 - `desktop_clipboard` (Boolean) DesktopClipboard indicates whether clipboard sharing is allowed between the user's workstation and the remote desktop.
 It defaults to true unless explicitly set to false.
 - `desktop_directory_sharing` (Boolean) DesktopDirectorySharing indicates whether directory sharing is allowed between the user's workstation and the remote desktop.
 It defaults to false unless explicitly set to true.
 - `device_trust_mode` (String) DeviceTrustMode is the device authorization mode used for the resources associated with the role.
 See DeviceTrust.Mode.
 Reserved for future use, not yet used by Teleport.